-- On the final page of the wizard, select the LSMs you want to activate for this Tofino SA. - ▶ NetConnect LSM: The Tofino NetConnect LSM enables the MTL Tofino Configurator and the Tofino SA to communicate over the network.
+On the final page of the wizard, select the LSMs you want to activate for this Tofino SA.

+• NetConnect LSM: The Tofino NetConnect LSM enables the Eaton Tofino Configurator and the Tofino SA to communicate over the network.
 This allows you to perform certain tasks, such as applying and verifying configuration, from your PC without having to physically visit the Tofino SA in the field.
-The NetConnect LSM will automatically activate itself once the MTL Tofino Configurator communicates with a Tofino SA licensed with that LSM. - ▶ Firewall LSM: The Tofino Firewall LSM checks the communications on your control network against a list of traffic rules that are defined by your controls engineer.
-Any communication that is not on the allowed list will be blocked and reported by the Firewall LSM.
+The NetConnect LSM will automatically activate itself once the Eaton Tofino Configurator communicates with a Tofino SA licensed with that LSM.

-- ▶ Event Logger LSM: The Tofino Event Logger LSM records security events and alarm information.
-It can record and back up this information simultaneously to both a remote IT syslog server and a non-volatile memory in the Tofino SA. - ▶ Modbus TCP Enforcer LSM: The Tofino Modbus TCP Enforcer LSM checks every Modbus command and response against a list of allowed commands defined by your controls engineer.
+- Firewall LSM: The Tofino Firewall LSM checks the communications on your control network against a list of traffic rules that are defined by your controls engineer.
+Any communication that is not on the allowed list will be blocked and reported by the Firewall LSM. - Event Logger LSM: The Tofino Event Logger LSM records security events and alarm information.
+It can record and back up this information simultaneously to both a remote IT syslog server and a non-volatile memory in the Tofino SA. - Modbus TCP Enforcer LSM: The Tofino Modbus TCP Enforcer LSM checks every Modbus command and response against a list of allowed commands defined by your controls engineer.
 Any command that is not on the allowed list, or any attempt to access a register or coil that is outside the allowed range, will be blocked and reported.
-It also filters traffic based on the validity of the Modbus TCP messages, screening out messages that have been either deliberately or accidentally malformed. - ▶ OPC Classic Enforcer LSM: The Tofino OPC Classic Enforcer LSM inspects, tracks, and helps secure every connection that is created by an OPC application.
+It also filters traffic based on the validity of the Modbus TCP messages, screening out messages that have been either deliberately or accidentally malformed. - OPC Classic Enforcer LSM: The Tofino OPC Classic Enforcer LSM inspects, tracks, and helps secure every connection that is created by an OPC application.
 It dynamically opens only the TCP ports that are required for each connection, and only between the specific OPC client and server that created the connection.
-It also filters traffic based on the validity of the OPC Classic messages, screening out messages that have been either deliberately or accidentally malformed. - ▶ EtherNet/IP Enforcer LSM: The Tofino EtherNet/IP Enforcer LSM checks EtherNet/IP explicit messages for CIP objects or services, and compares them against selected lists of allowed commands.
+It also filters traffic based on the validity of the OPC Classic messages, screening out messages that have been either deliberately or accidentally malformed. - IEC104 Enforcer LSM: The Tofino IEC104 Enforcer LSM enables DPI capabilities for IEC 104 traffic.
+The protocol enables the Master Station to request data from Substations using the predefined commands and Substations to respond by transmitting the requested data.
+This enforcer has a feature- Sanity Check, that blocks and reports any traffic that does not match the IEC 104 standards. - EtherNet/IP Enforcer LSM: The Tofino EtherNet/IP Enforcer LSM checks EtherNet/IP explicit messages for CIP objects or services, and compares them against selected lists of allowed commands.
 This gives you the capability to restrict traffic to data read-only, data read/write, or programming messages to PLC and other devices, as required for your security strategy.
-It also filters traffic based on the validity of the EtherNet/IP messages, screening out messages that have been either deliberately or accidentally malformed.

-Click "Finish".
-The new Tofino SA appears in the Project Explorer view.
-Expand the Tofino SA and click "General" to display the General settings page.
-See the reference section "Tofino SA Fields" for a detailed description of the fields on this page.
-Confirm the information for this device is correct.
-Check the

-Communications section, which defaults to "Both USB and Network".
+It also filters traffic based on the validity of the EtherNet/IP messages, screening out messages that have been either deliberately or accidentally malformed. - DNP3 Enforcer LSM: The Tofino DNP3 Enforcer LSM enables Deep Packet Inspection (DPI) capabilities for DNP3 traffic.
+It ensures that end values are greater than the starting values.
+If this isn't the case, the Tofino security appliance should drop the packet regardless of data content.
+Only correctly formatted DNP3 traffic is allowed.
+DNP3 validation includes checking of common header byte fields, packet lengths, and DNP3 CRC values. - Click "Finish".
+The new Tofino SA appears in the Project Explorer view. - Expand the Tofino SA and click "General" to display the General settings page.
+See the reference section "Tofino SA Fields" for a detailed description of the fields on this page. - Confirm the information for this device is correct.
+Check the Communications section, which defaults to "Both USB and Network".
 Change this setting as necessary.